SoftwareAG/JcKafkaExample/README.md

 * [Rancher Desktop](https://rancherdesktop.io) or [Docker Desktop](https://www.docker.com/products/docker-desktop/) - This will allow you to spin up your own Kafka confluence engine locally to complete the messaging end to end.

 Then follow the tech article [An Introduction to our new messaging tools](https://tech.forums.softwareag.com/t/an-introduction-to-our-new-messaging-tools/289927) explains how to use our new event trigger and references this package as the example shown.

+---
+These tools are provided as-is and without warranty or support.
+They do not constitute part of the Software AG product suite.
+Users are free to use, fork and modify them, subject to the license agreement.
+While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.